DRovara/Qhoir/doc/getting-started/README.md

-# Getting Started with qwire
+# Getting Started with Qhoir

-In this starter's guide, we will look at simple qwire exercises that help you get used to wroking with the editor.
-Please consider the <a href="../documentation">documentation</a> as complimentary reading on the different components qwire offers.
+In this starter's guide, we will look at simple Qhoir exercises that help you get used to wroking with the editor.
+Please consider the <a href="../documentation">documentation</a> as complimentary reading on the different components Qhoir offers.

 While the getting started guide tries to explain most of the core concepts from scratch, we still recommend checking out other resources on quantum computing to build a general understanding of the topic, such as <a href="https://qiskit.org/textbook/preface.html">qiskit's Textbook</a>.

 All circuits constructed during this starter's guide are also provided in the <a href="../samples">samples directory</a> so you can check them out without any additional work.

-If you haven't already, check out how to open qwire in the <a href="../../README.md">repository's README</a>, and then come back here to get started.
+If you haven't already, check out how to open Qhoir in the <a href="../../README.md">repository's README</a>, and then come back here to get started.

 ## 1) Our first Circuit

-To get into the gist of working with qwire, let's start with a simple circuit as our first example.
+To get into the gist of working with Qhoir, let's start with a simple circuit as our first example.
 A _circuit_ is defined by a set of _components_ that are connected through wires.
 A signal is generated at the circuit's source and follows the wires in order until it reaches the end.
 In real life, circuits appear in all your electronic devices, carrying electrical signals.

-In qwire's context, however, the concept of electricity does not really matter too much.
+In Qhoir's context, however, the concept of electricity does not really matter too much.
 The circuits are just "simulated", so exact voltages or anything like that do not play any role at all, all we care about is _ON_ (1) or _OFF_ (0).
 We call this a "bit".

 To build our first circuit, let's start by picking a _source_ component from the toolbox on the left.
 To keep things simple, we will start with a _classical_ (non-quantum) source. it is the round object on the very left of the `Tools` group.
 (You can inspect a component's name by hovering it with your mouse).